An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: An inexact proximal ALM for SOCP reformulation

-Thus, the KKT system of \eqref{eq:opt-ddot-soc-re} admits a nonempty solution set, which is contained in the solution set of \eqref{eq:ddot-kkt-soc}.
-Consequently, we take \eqref{eq:opt-ddot-soc-re} as the problem to implement the inexact proximal ALM algorithm from \cite{cl21}, which is presented as \cref{alg:socinpalm}.
+Thus, the KKT system for \eqref{eq:opt-ddot-soc-re} admits a nonempty solution set that is contained in the solution set of \eqref{eq:ddot-kkt-soc}.
+Consequently, we use \eqref{eq:opt-ddot-soc-re} to implement the inexact proximal ALM algorithm from \cite{cl21}, presented in \Cref{alg:socinpalm}, and the corresponding convergence theorem follows.